The Chemistry of Respiration

 Applications

-The chemistry of respiration has a wide range of applications, including the following:
+The chemistry of respiration has broad applications:

 Conclusion